yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-Started.md

 Here, we are first generating the file structure for a basic web application and then writing a number of boilerplate files for a new AngularJS application on top of it.
 This includes boilerplate directives and controllers as well as scaffolded Karma unit tests.

 ##### Scaffolding out your Angular app’s pieces

+Some generators can also be used to scaffold further pieces of your application - we call these sub-generators.

+In the AngularJS framework, for example, your application is made up of a number of pieces including controllers, directives and filters.
+You can actually scaffold out any of these pieces (and more) during your development workflow as shown below:

 ```
 yo angular:controller myController